Business Strategy Hub

 Some recommendations are:

-1. Bringing innovation in the company’s offerings.
+1. Bringing innovation to the company’s offerings.

 2. Growing the number of start-ups in the food and beverage industry.